eenot/shop/CONTRIBUTING.md

 2. Please read and agree with [MIT license](https://github.com/plentiful/shop/blob/master/LICENSE.md).
 2. Branch off of `master` and create a Pull Request.
-2. Invite other contributors to review.
+2. Invite other contributors to review and add labels with their names.
 Wait for everyone's approval.
+Everyone removes their own labels as a sign of approval.
 2. Rebase from `master` and squash commits before you merge your PR.

 Confused?
 Check out [Amending a commit guide](https://github.com/RichardLitt/docs/blob/master/amending-a-commit-guide.md) by Richard Litt.

 ## Elm

 To keep code styling consistent please use [elm-format](https://github.com/avh4/elm-format).

+## Documentation

+All documentation goes into [/docs](https://github.com/plentiful/shop/tree/master/docs).

+##